-When completed, press Ctrl+E to open the generated source code.
+- Select the Class that was used for the generation - Press Ctrl+E to open the generated source code.

 You should see methods generated in the code.

-- Software code generation from behavioral models is available in the Unified and Ultimate editions of Enterprise Architect - Hardware code generation from StateMachine models is available in the Unified and Ultimate editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Preferences' dialog set the 'Object Oriented Support' option to True - To be able to generate code from behavioral models, all behavioral constructs should be contained within a Class; if the behavioral constructs refer to external elements outside the current Package, you must add an Import connector from the current Package to the Package containing the external elements - Code synchronization is not supported for behavioral code
+- Software code generation from behavioral models is available in the Unified and Ultimate Editions of Enterprise Architect - Hardware code generation from StateMachine models is available in the Unified and Ultimate Editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Manage Model Options' dialog, set the 'Object Oriented Support' option to True. - See the C Options Model Help topic. - Code synchronization is not supported for behavioral code.